Selling two complementary goods: Introduction

 \citet{fiat_goldner_karlin_koutsoupias_2016}'s model has two-dimensional private type for a single object.
 One dimension is for `value,' which is constant up to a `deadline' and drops to zero beyond the deadline.
-The paper characterizes optimal mechanisms, not just focussing on deterministic mechanisms.
-The agent's utility in their model changes sharply beyond the deadline, while in our model (and in \citet{devanur_haghpanah_psomas_2020}'s model), the utility is continuous, as a function of the allocations.
+The paper completely characterizes optimal mechanisms.
+The agent's utility in their model changes sharply beyond the deadline, while in our model (and in \citet{devanur_haghpanah_psomas_2020}'s model), the utility is a continuous function in allocations.